Rabbit And Gravy

 Reserved rabbit broth 1 teaspoon thyme

 Place quartered rabbit pieces into a 12 quart sauce pot with black pepper, red pepper, salt and enough water to cover rabbit.
 Boil rabbit until tender.
 This is determined by the age of the rabbit.
-A young rabbit will be done in about 30 to 45 minutes but an old rabbit can take as long as 2 hours.
+A young rabbit will be done in about 30 to 45 minutes but an old rabbit can take as long as 2 hours or more.
 When fork tender done, remove rabbit pieces from broth saving broth for later usage.
 Beat egg and milk together and dip rabbit into the mixture and allow excess to drain off.
 Coat rabbit pieces in flour that has been seasoned with salt and black pepper.
-Fry in a large skillet on medium/high heat until rabbit is golden brown and turn and brown the other side.
-Remove rabbit from the skillet reserving about 2 tablespoons of the oil and rabbit flour residue.
-Add the flour a tablespoon at a time to the hot oil and cook until a dark brown color is obtained.
-This is a country version of rue (flour and oil).
-Add rabbit broth to the cooked flour/oil mixture and allow the gravy to thicken.
+Fry in a large skillet on medium/high heat until rabbit is golden brown; turn and brown the other side.
+Remove rabbit from the skillet, drain on paper towels and tent loosely with aluminum foil or place in a 170 degree oven to keep warm.
+Drain oil from skillet used and reserve 2 tablespoons of the oil and flour residue to make a roux aka gravy.
+Add 2 or more tablespoon of all-purpose flour to the oil, a tablespoon at a time to the hot oil and cook until a dark brown color is obtained.
+Add 2 cups of the rabbit broth and mix thoroughly with the oil/flour mixture stirring constantly to prevent sticking and simmer until the desired thickness is desired.
+Add additional rabbit broth if needed to thin the gravy/roux.
+This is a country version of roux (flour and oil).

 You can add the fried rabbit pieces to the gravy and simmer covered on low heat for an hour or more if desired.
 The gravy needs to be much thinner than normal if you plan on simmering the rabbit an hour or more and you need to stir often to keep the rabbit from sticking to the pan.
 Serve the fried rabbit and gravy with rice or mashed potatoes and a good batch of homemade buttermilk lard biscuits.

-Note: This was Pop's (William Allen Porter's) favorite meal.
+NOTE: This was Pop's (William Porter's) favorite meal.
 The last time my bride and myself eat rabbit and gravy at Mom & Pops, Mom cooked 3 rabbits and I believe Pop and myself eat a rabbit each, not to mention a "pile" of homemade buttermilk biscuits and gravy.

 The filet mignon of the rabbit is the back or loin strap, the largest piece of meat shown on the plate above.
-Rabbit gravy is the best flavored gravy to me I have ever tasted, especially if the rabbit was harvested ahead of a pack of dogs that ran ole burr rabbit a good while.
+Rabbit gravy in my humble opinion is the best flavored gravy to me I have ever tasted, especially if the rabbit was harvested ahead of a pack of dogs that ran ole burr rabbit a good while.
 A box caught rabbit's gravy does not have the same sharp distinct flavor as one stressed ahead of a pack of dogs.
-My second choice for gravy would be wild harvested Bob White Quail.
+My second choice for gravy would be wild harvested Bob White Quail gravy.

-Pix of my Mom's wild rabbit and gravy on 02-16-04 with some home made buttermilk lard biscuits.
+Pix of my Mom's wild rabbit and gravy served on 02-16-04 with some home made buttermilk lard biscuits.
 Pop and myself were "Tight as a Georgia tick on the back of a coonhound in the month of July."
 Bill aka Mickey Porter.
+Both my parents are deceased, but still have many, many wonderful memories from the past to enjoy.

 SMOTHERED AND COVERED WILD RABBIT AND GRAVY